 Keto Diet Long Term

 Unfortunately, there aren't really any long-term studies examining the success of a ketogenic diet for weight loss.
 Research suggests that keto works well for short term results, but we aren't sure about staying keto for the long haul.
-Not to mention, a really restrictive diet like keto puts you at a higher risk for nutritional deficiencies if you aren't choosing nutrient dense foods and paying attention to you macro and micronutrient intakes.
+Not to mention, a really restrictive diet like keto puts you at a higher risk for nutritional deficiencies if you aren't choosing nutrient-dense foods and paying attention to your macro and micronutrient intakes.

 If you are looking to stay in ketosis long term, make sure you are keeping good nutrition in mind and opt for a daily supplement if you find your diet is lacking in any vitamins or minerals.
 And always talk to your doctor about long term health and chronic disease prevention options.